vegaprotocol/documentation/docs/tutorials/build-send-transactions.md

 }
 ```

-Before the transaction is submitted to the Vega network, it must be bundled up with a few pieces of metadata and signed with your public key.
+Before the transaction is submitted to the Vega network, it must be bundled up with a few pieces of metadata and signed.
 That metadata includes:

 - your public key
 - a small proof-of-work calculation